-How to Prepare for a Renovation Site Visit with a General Contractor
+How to Prepare for a Meeting & Interview with a General Contractor

-At Sweeten, we know a LOT about general contractors.
-One frequent question from homeowners involves what questions to ask and materials to have available at the site visit.
-This visit assesses if a pro will be a good fit and to also secure the most precise estimate possible for the project.
-(Click here to read about Sweeten’s virtual site visits.)
+At Sweeten, we know a lot about general contractors.
+One frequent question from homeowners involves how to prepare for a general contractor meeting.
+Site visits assess if a pro will be a good fit and to also secure the most precise estimate possible for the project.

-One of the first steps in renovating, site visits—lasting 60-90 minutes on average—give you a chance to interview experts who will help you get the job done.
-But more importantly, it’s all about whether there’s chemistry with the contractor.
-While Sweeten simplifies the search by personally matching vetted and licensed professionals to your project, you’ll still want to make an informed decision by having an in-person meeting.
+While Sweeten simplifies the search by matching vetted and licensed professionals to your project, you’ll still want to make an informed decision by having an in-person meeting.
+The visits should be with one contractor at a time.
 As you begin to schedule visits and solicit bids, here are a few ways you can prepare for a successful meeting with potential general contractors.
 Click here for more on how to work with a contractor.

 Preparing the details for a remodel

 To prepare for your site visit, keep the following on hand for easy reference: